 Quartzite is waterproof, non-porous and mould and mildew resistant, making it incredibly functional.
 Quartzite provides a modern, sleek finish.
 It is one of the world’s most abundant minerals.
 Quartzite has a rating of 7 on the Mohs Scale of mineral hardiness – diamonds are a 10, marble is a 4 – making it one of the most durable materials available.

-Quartz is one of the world’s toughest natural mineral, making it durable and long-lasting.
-It won’t crack or chip, yet it provides a soft appearance that belies its strength.
+Quartzite is one of the toughest natural stone surfaces available in the market making it strong and durable and long lasting, doesn’t chip nor crack easily due to the density of the stone yet it provides a soft appearance that belies the strength.

 Quartz is extracted from open pit mines.
 These mines are created by heavy equipment and explosives to access the quartz vein.

 The extracted quartz is then ground up into mineral quartz; in some cases it is as fine as sand.